MySQL includes some extensions that you probably will not find in

 SELECT /*!
 STRAIGHT_JOIN */ col_name FROM table1,table2 WHERE ...

-If you add a version number after the '!'
+If you add a version number after the '!', the syntax will only be

 executed if the MySQL version is equal or newer than the used